dtcenter/MET/docs/Users_Guide/installation.rst

 Get the MET source code
 -----------------------

-The MET source code is available for download from the public `MET GitHub repository<https://github.com/dtcenter/MET>`_ .
+The MET source code is available for download from the public `MET GitHub repository <https://github.com/dtcenter/MET>`_.

-- Open a web browser and go to the `latest stable MET release<https://github.com/dtcenter/MET/releases/latest>`_ .
+- Open a web browser and go to the `latest stable MET release <https://github.com/dtcenter/MET/releases/latest>`_.

 - Click on the `Source code` link (either the *zip* or *tar.gz*) under Assets and when prompted, save it to your machine.